narwhalacademy/zebra-crossing/README.md

 #### Ignore/reply/report/block your harassers

-- Together with your support person and the log of receipts, decide on your course of action (these aren't mutually exclusive):
+- Together with your trusted friend and the log of receipts, decide on your course of action (these aren't mutually exclusive):
-  - Ignore: Sometimes harassers will walk away if they don't get attention.
+  - **Ignore:** Sometimes harassers will become bored and walk away if they don't get attention.
-  - De-escalate: In some contexts, you can defuse the situation with some calm words before it gets worse.
+  - **De-escalate:** In some contexts, you can defuse the situation with some calm words before it gets worse.
-  - Report: Report the harasser to the relevant online platform and/or your local law enforcement.
+  - **Report:** Report the harasser to the relevant online platform to have their account frozen or deleted.
+If it makes sense, you may also report the incident to your local law enforcement.
-  - Mute on social media: Allows for peace of mind.
+  - **Mute on social media:** This allows you to have peace of mind, and not have your harasser's updates suddenly pop up on social media.
+(You might still want to proactively check what they're saying though.)
-  - Block on social media: Maximizes peace of mind as the harasser won't be able to see your posts.
-But they will notice and see it as a sign of escalation.
+  - **Block on social media:** Sends a strong signal to your harasser.
+They won't be able to see your posts or message you.
+They will however see clearly that you blocked them and might interpret it as a sign of escalation.
-  - Go public: Can be dangerous, but sometimes shaming them publicly or rallying people to your support will make them go away.
+  - **Go public:** Sometimes shaming a harasser publicly or rallying people to your support will make them go away.
+This has a high risk of escalating the situation and drawing more attention to it though.
 - If you decide to report:
   - If you file a report with a social media company, ask at least 10 friends to do it as well.
 If it makes sense, have 1-2 people file a copyright infringement claim.
 Relevant links for [Facebook](https://www.facebook.com/help/www/181495968648557), [Instagram](https://help.instagram.com/192435014247952), [Twitter](https://help.twitter.com/en/forms/safety-and-sensitive-content), [Snapchat](https://support.snapchat.com/en-US/a/report-abuse-in-app).
   - If there is harassment material on a website, you can file a report with the website's webhosting service and domain registrar.
-You might be able to find out who they are by performing a [WHOIS lookup](https://lookup.icann.org/) on the website domain.
+You might be able to find out who these companies are by performing a [WHOIS lookup](https://lookup.icann.org/) on the website domain.
+  - If you contact law enforcement:
+    - Beware that not all officers are used to dealing with online harassment threats.
-  - If you contact law enforcement, tell them you fear becoming a target of swatting (where people prank call the cops on you).
+    - If you believe you might become a target of swatting (where people prank call the cops on you), let them know.
 Send them an article about swatting in case it's a new idea to them.

 #### Social media platform tools and features

 **Facebook** has a few features to control your interactions, but ultimately relies on you setting limits on who can see and comment on your posts and profile: